hmeine/pdfdecanter/README.rst

 * Presentations with non-white background may not work as well.

-* The cache location is system-wide; it should be per-user for security reasons! (unpickling is dangerous.)
-I added a warning to make this more obvious; don't use the current --cache implementation on a shared, untrusted computer!

 Unfinished / planned features:

 * Opacity animations should be recognized (leading to smaller file